 Any value >= 0 addresses a group you have created (inside the groups tab).
 It’s also any brown area inside the edit mode.
 LFOs or envelopes are also on a group level.

 -1 addresses an Instrument FX or any Bus parameter.
-It’s all whitish or gray areas. (see image below).
+It’s all white or light-gray areas. (see image below).

 addresses the slot in which the FX resides.